DakobedBard/dsi-spark/individual.md

     --packages com.amazonaws:aws-java-sdk-pom:1.10.34 \
     --packages org.apache.hadoop:hadoop-aws:2.7.3
 ```
-Now, whenever you create a notebook, the *spark session* will already be defined in the variable `spark` and the *spark context* will already be defined in `sc`.
+If you use this script to launch a notebook server, then whenever you create a notebook the *spark session* will already be defined in the variable `spark` and the *spark context* will already be defined in `sc`.

   1\.
 Load the data from S3 as follows. **Note**: As discussed above, loading won't work if either of your AWS keys contain a slash.
 Generate a new pair if necessary by following the steps outlined above.